Using Failover Manager v4

 - Create a cluster members file for each member of each cluster that lists the members of the cluster.

-- Customize the unit file (on a RHEL/CentOS 7.x or RHEL/CentOS 8.x system) for each cluster to specify the names of the cluster properties and the cluster members files.
+- Customize the unit file (on a RHEL/CentOS 7.x or RHEL/Rocky Linux/AlmaLinux 8.x system) for each cluster to specify the names of the cluster properties and the cluster members files.

 - Start the services for each cluster.

-The examples that follow uses two database clusters (acctg and sales) running on the same node:
+These examples use two database clusters (acctg and sales) running on the same node:

 - Data for